arichardi/docRenamer/README.md

 # 🚀 Pre-requisites and Install

-You need to have pre-install the nodeJS 16+, and that's all.
+You need to have pre-installed the nodeJS 16+, and that's all.
-For install the code, you only need to copy the project to a folder and install the dependencies
+To install the code, you only need to copy the project to a folder and install the dependencies

 ```bash